 There is a set of global criteria tables for each specialization.
 These criteria vary by specialization but include fulfillment of competency criteria and business criteria (i.e. customer references and transactions).
-To learn about the criteria for your solution specialization, go to www.oracle.com/partners, select the Knowledge Zone for your desired solution, and review the "Get Specialized" link.
+To learn about the criteria for your solution specialization, go to the Knowledge Zones and select your desired solution, and review the "Get Specialized" section.

 Specialization does not imply or express warrantee by Oracle of partner performance or services.

-Specialization complements the OPN program levels: Remarketer, Silver, Gold, Platinum and Diamond.
-Diamond and Platinum partners are required to hold a certain number of specializations.
+Specialization complements the OPN program levels: Remarketer, Silver, Gold and Platinum.
+Platinum partners are required to hold a certain number of specializations.
 Gold partners are eligible to earn specializations.
 Silver partners and Remarketers are not eligible to earn specializations.
 For additional details see the OPN levels and Benefits table.

-As long as an OPN member continues to meet the criteria for a specific specialization, it will not expire until the product or version of the product reaches End of Service Life (EOSL).
+As long as an OPN member continues to meet the criteria for a specific specialization, it will not expire until the product or version of the product reaches End of Service Life (EOSL), moves from Premier Support to Extended Support or until Oracle retires a specialization.
 An OPN member will not be required to renew the specialization.
 Oracle may, from time to time, verify that a company still meets the specialization criteria requirements, at which point the OPN member may be asked to go through the renewal process to confirm compliance with competency and customer satisfaction criteria.

 Advanced Specialization extends the capacity of skilled implementation resources on Oracle’s products and technology and provides additional distinction for Specialized partners.
-Advanced Specialization is globally consistent -- available to all OPN members at the Gold and Platinum levels; and a requirement for Diamond level partners.
+Advanced Specialization is globally consistent -- available to all OPN members at the Gold and Platinum levels.
 In order to become Advanced Specialized, partners must meet all specialization requirements, including standard business and competency criteria, and in addition must have 50 or more Certified Implementation Specialists in that product set.

 Because Advanced Specialization demonstrates an OPN member's depth of expertise and capacity, the count of 50 Certified Implementation Specialists must be based on 50 unique individuals passing the Certified Implementation Specialist exams, not on the number of exams passed, regardless of whether multiple exams count towards a single specialization.
 Below are a few notes to keep in mind when there are multiple exams for one specialization: